jobteaser/reasonable/README.md

 ## Usage

-By default attributes are mandatory, but corcible (meaning that passing a Float when an Integer is expected will **not** raise an error:
+By default attributes are mandatory, but coercible (meaning that passing a Float when an Integer is expected will **not** raise an error:
 ``` ruby
 class StandardValue < Reasonable::Value